Confidential Advisor

 Appointing a confidant

-Appointing an external and independent confidential advisor from OffCourse is a good start to increasing the sense of social safety among employees.
-Our confidants help make undesirable behavior negotiable by being a sounding board for employees and the organization.
+Appointing an external and independent confidential advisor from our sister organization OffCourse is a good start to increasing the sense of social safety among employees.
+Our confidential advisors help to make undesirable behavior discussable by acting as a sounding board for employees and the organization.

 Today, the confidant is an essential part of a good organizational policy, aimed at creating a healthy, safe and pleasant working environment.